pwall567/kjson-core/README.md

 The `String` value may be accessed by the property `value` (which will never be `null`).

-A `JSONString` may be constructed dynamically using the `build {}` function, which takes as a lambda parameter an extension function on `StringBuilder`; anything appended to the `StringBuilder` will become part of the `JSONStrong`.
+A `JSONString` may be constructed dynamically using the `build {}` function, which takes as a lambda parameter an extension function on `StringBuilder`; anything appended to the `StringBuilder` will become part of the `JSONString`.
 For example:
 ```kotlin
     val jsonString = JSONString.build {